Exploring Your Account

 If your course includes UC account access, you will gain access to additional systems and applications essential for coursework.
 These resources remain available while your UC account is active.

-Skills@UC online courses are conducted through Canvas.
+UC Skills online courses are conducted through Canvas.
 Learn more on the Canvas access page.

 UC requires Duo two-factor authentication to securely access UC systems, including Canvas.
 Learn how to set it up on the Duo access page.